 This analysis included 6,264 individuals (mean age \pm SD: 55.1 \pm 17.1 years, men: 46.4%).
 The frequency of SMS meals was 31.6% for 0 times/d, 45.7% for 1 time/d, 20.4% for 2 times/d, and 2.3% for 3 times/d.
 No gender difference was observed.
 Overall, there were 22.7% of individual with the frequency of SMS meals as \geq 2 times/d.
 Table 1 shows the characteristics of the individuals according to the frequency of SMS meals.
 Compared with the <2 times/d group, the \geq 2 times/d group consisted of a higher proportion of men, older people, and women living alone.
 The BMI showed no difference between the groups.
-For breakfast, only 40% of the participants consumed a SMS meal.
-A high frequency of SMS meals was associated with a higher proportion of individuals
+For breakfast, only 40% of the participants consumed an SMS meal.
+A high frequency of SMS meals affected a higher proportion of individuals having a main dish and a side dish than a staple food.
+Among men, the increment in the percentage of consuming a side dish was higher than that of a main dish.
+The increments in consuming a main dish and side dish were almost similar among women.